vrash/Slartibartfast/README.md

 ### About me
 The name is <b>Irde</b>. {Dramatic pause} <b>Vrashabh Irde</b>. :)

 I currently work at a pre-unicorn fintech startup called [Bankbazaar.com](https://en.wikipedia.org/wiki/BankBazaar), in Bangalore, India.
 Bankbazaar is funded by Amazon(amongst others) and we're building some exciting things on the [app](https://play.google.com/store/apps/details?id=com.bankbazaar.app&hl=en) and the [website](https://www.bankbazaar.com/) and I spearhead mobile engineering.

 With my team of fantastic(ex Thoughtworks,Samsung,Google) engineers, we build the mobile apps (native apps/backend/infrastructure/automation) for Bankbazaar.
-A lot of my job involves keep my team happy, focused, motivated and excited about the vision, by being a hands on engineering manager, and we've moved all the important metrics {Acquisition/Conversion} by 3 digit %'s.
+We work in the concept of V-teams - so we work cross functionally a lot, and a large part of my job involves keeping my team happy, focused, motivated and excited about the vision, by being a hands on engineering manager, and we've moved all the important metrics {Acquisition/Conversion} by 3 digit %'s.

 I have close to 9 years of desktop/backend/mobile programming.
 I also have experience with competitive coding on [Hackerrank](https://www.hackerrank.com/slartibartfast), [InterviewBit](https://www.interviewbit.com/) and I am currently fighting bots on [Codefights](https://codefights.com/profile/slartibartfast).
 I love [organizing](https://blog.bankbazaar.com/hack-fun/) and participating in hackathons, and using my 20% time in companies to execute projects that improve engineering culture.